Multi-agent Assisted Automatic Test Generation for Java JSON Libraries

+ATG approaches \cite{serra2019effectiveness} aim to extensively exercise the software under test by exploring diverse combinations of execution paths, running configurations, test inputs, etc. Existing studies typically addressed the challenges of mitigating combinatorial explosions during software executions.
+Before the emergence of LLM, traditional approaches often employed random-based~\cite{pacheco2007randoop} or search-based~\cite{fraser2011evosuite} strategies to synthesize test programs, or adopted model-based algorithms to accomplish comprehensive functional coverage~\cite{enoiu2016automated}.
+A notable example is \textsc{EvoSuite}~\cite{fraser2011evosuite}, which applies an evolutionary algorithm to generate test cases that maximize code coverage.
+Although achieving good coverage measurement, these approaches often produce tests that lack readability and maintainability, making them difficult for developers to use in practice \cite{almasi2017industrial,yang2024evaluation}.
+More recent research has explored using deep learning techniques to improve ATG \cite{dinella2022toga,watson2020learning}.

-Fuzzing plays a crucial role in ensuring software security and stability~\cite{zest,mu2}.
-Traditional fuzzers generate inputs for programs under test, such as strings for JSON parsers~\cite{zest}.
-For example, the JSON fuzzer for \textit{fastjson2} \cite{fastjson2} in OSS-Fuzz~\cite{oss-fuzz} targets a specific parsing method, while EvoGFuzz~\cite{evofuzz} generates inputs for eight JSON parsers to uncover defects.
-However, these approaches focus on a limited set of predefined parsing methods rather than testing the entire library.
-When fuzzing libraries, it is often more effective for fuzzers to generate complete code or fuzzing harnesses that cover a broader range of critical library APIs.
-For instance, FuzzGPT~\cite{fuzzgpt} and TitanFuzz~\cite{titanfuzz} utilize LLMs to generate Python code for testing deep learning libraries.
-RULF~\cite{rulf} is an automated approach for generating fuzz targets in Rust libraries based on API dependency graph traversal.
-Additionally, Rahalkar presents a system that generates fuzzing harnesses for library APIs and binary protocol parsers by analyzing unit tests~\cite{rahalkar}.
-Chen et al.~\cite{hopper} present a general fuzzer designed to test libraries without necessitating domain-specific knowledge in creating fuzz drivers.
-Fuzz4All~\cite{fuzz4all} is a LLM-based universal fuzzer for multiple programming languages.
-Prior work has not specifically targeted JSON libraries in practice, and our research aims to address this gap.
+Fuzzing \cite{manes2019art} with program libraries often means generating complete programs or fuzzing harnesses that cover various library APIs, which is similar to ATG.
+RULF~\cite{jiang2021rulf} generates fuzz targets in Rust libraries by traversing their API dependency graph.
+Rahalkar presents a system that generates fuzzing harnesses for library APIs and binary protocol parsers by analyzing unit tests~\cite{rahalkar2023automated}.
+Chen et al.~\cite{chen2023hopper} present a general fuzzer for testing libraries without necessitating domain-specific knowledge in creating fuzz drivers.